wwalexander/doddns/README.md

 wanted to use my own DigitalOcean droplet to serve the IPs.

 doddns has two components.
 The first is a server, which runs on your DigitalOcean droplet (or any other remote server).
-It runs on port 18768 and responds to all HTTP requests with their source IP.
+It runs on port 18768 by default and responds to all HTTP requests with their source IP.
 The second is a client, which runs on your local computer.
 It fetches your IP address from the server and updates your DigitalOcean DNS for your chosen domain and subdomain with the address.
 Both the server and client save output to a log file.

 The server and client are designed to run continuously, so you will probably want to run them in the background.
 On POSIX operating systems, you can run